Saint Aymes is named after and dedicated to the founders grandfather "papa" Eric Clarence Aymes, Sept 1929-Dec 2021

 Saint Aymes is uniquely black owned female led and family run, created by sisters Lois and Michela Wilson.
 Just like their artist mother Deborah Aymes-Wilson who had their portrait in The National Portrait Gallery at the age of 15, the owners of Saint Aymes are artists and optimists who believe that the world is as beautiful as we make it.
 With that as a central focus the duo create products and services that transform the everyday into the spectacular.

-The sisters were born in London in the 90s, growing up in the concrete jungle of the inner city, the two cite their grandparents home in Surrey as a beautiful interruption that expanded their minds and perception of the world.
+With Bajan/Jamaican heritage, the sisters were born in London in the 90s.
+Growing up in the concrete jungle of the inner city, the two cite their Bajan grandparents home in Surrey as a beautiful interruption that expanded their minds and perception of the world.
 Saint Aymes is named after these grandparents, Eric and Thyra Aymes who having came to the UK in the 1950s from Barbados forged a life that was beautiful.

 In 2005 the two moved to North America and completed studies in Ottawa, Canada before moving to Atlanta GA, New York, Toronto and then back to the UK.